bnnadi/confida-service/docs/environment-variables.md

 # Environment Variables Configuration

-This document describes the environment variables used to configure the InterviewIQ API for different environments (development, staging, production).
+This document describes the environment variables used to configure the Confida API for different environments (development, staging, production).

 ## 🔧 Route Control Variables